AnalogJ/lexicon/CONTRIBUTING.md

 Your provider file should contain 2 things:

-- a `ProviderParser` which is used to add provider specific commandline arguments. eg. If you define two cli arguments: `--auth-username` and `--auth-token`, those values will be available to your provider via `self._get_provider_option('auth_username')` or `self._get_provider_option('auth_token')` respectively
+- a `provider_parser` which is used to add provider specific commandline arguments. eg. If you define two cli arguments: `--auth-username` and `--auth-token`, those values will be available to your provider via `self._get_provider_option('auth_username')` or `self._get_provider_option('auth_token')` respectively